Driving and rest times for bus drivers

 Reduction of the weekly rest period

 It is generally possible for bus drivers to reduce their weekly rest period to at least 24 hours.
 However, one important rule must be observed.
 The normal weekly rest period of 45 hours must be observed for the previous week and the following week.
-In addition, the omitted hours must be compensated within a period of 45 hours.
+In addition, the hours omitted must be compensated within a period of 45 hours.

 Tips for complying with driving and rest times for bus drivers